 On to the review, the swatches, and how the shades C8 and NC45 look on me.

-MAC Studio Fix Fluid is a bestseller and gets as many rave reviews as it does bad ones.
-For a long time, this foundation was one of the only options for a lot of women of color.
+MAC Studio Fix Fluid** is a bestseller and gets as many rave reviews as it does bad ones.
+For a long time, this foundation was one of the few options for women of color.
 As with all things, everyone’s experience is different.
 For me, MAC Studio Fix Fluid is a nice foundation, but it just isn’t my favorite.
-My mom wears this foundation everyday and she always looks great.
+My mom wears this foundation every day and she always looks great.
 But since she has oily skin and uses it with MAC’s Blot Powder, I probably shouldn’t have even given it a try.
 I have dry skin, but since I prefer a matte finish and wear Estee lauder Double Wear regularly, I decided to give it a shot anyway.

 The coverage still remains throughout wear, so the foundation isn’t necessarily breaking down.
 I can’t explain it.
 I have even tried mixing the Studio Fix Fluid with Estee Lauder Double Wear to improve the transfer and tacky feeling.
 But oddly enough, even mixed with double wear, it still feels tacky to the touch.
 The mix did improve the transfer issue and it did make double wear more comfortable.

 MAC foundations are infamous for claims of the formulas causing acne breakouts.
 So much so, that they have added “does not cause acne” to all of their foundations.
-I have not had any acne breakouts or irritation while using this foundation and I have been testing it since July 2020.
+I have not had any acne breakouts or irritation while using this foundation and I have been testing it since July 2020 (just over a year).

 As you can see from the pictures, the shade NC45 makes me look darker than I am.
 In person, it looks worse to me than it does in photos.
-NC45 looks passable to me in photo, but in person, looking at myself in the mirror it is too dark and looks orange.
+NC45 looks passable to me in the photo, but in person, looking at myself in the mirror it is too dark and looks orange.
+I also want to point out that C8 is deeper than my actual skin tone but because the undertone matches so well it isn’t obvious.
+So if you are darker than me, you may still be able to use C8.

-If are still interested in checking out MAC’s foundation sale, I am a fan of the Studio Fix Powder Foundation and it has more good reviews than bad from what I’ve seen.
-Their Face and Body Foundation is also a fan favorite and now with an expanded shade range there are plenty of options.
+If are still interested in checking out MAC’s foundation sale, I am a fan of the Studio Fix Powder Foundation** (swatches of C6, C7, and NC50 here) and it has more good reviews than bad from what I’ve seen.
+Their Face and Body Foundation** is also a fan favorite and now with an expanded shade range, there are plenty of options.

-Have you every tried MAC Studio Fix Fluid Foundation?
+Have you ever tried MAC Studio Fix Fluid Foundation?
 If so, what are your thoughts on it?
 If not, do you think you’ll ever try it?

 If you enjoyed this post, please give it a like down below.
 If you’d like to check out more of my content, here are some places to start.